 What's the weather like in Quebec City?

 Quebec City experiences very cold winters and warm summers.
 The St. Lawrence River freezes in winter.
-Quebec City also gets a lot of rain, so plan accordingly!
+Quebec City also gets a lot of rain, so it's important to plan accordingly.

 What are some recommended places to stay in Quebec City?